LogoLogo

 Backstop Bootstrapping

-A pool creator with a large amount of BLND or USDC that does not wish to create significant market impact by setting up their backstop can choose to use the Backstop Bootstrapper contract to faciliate a community backstop deposit.
+A pool creator with a large amount of BLND or USDC that does not wish to create significant market impact by setting up their backstop can choose to use the Backstop Bootstrapper contract to facilitate a community backstop deposit.

 More details can be found here: